Backlynk

 The directory submission market offers a spectrum.
 Here's how each approach performs in practice:

-Automation tools cut labor costs 35% compared to manual-only approaches (AutoSaaS Launch, 2025).
+Automation tools can reduce repetitive work compared to manual-only approaches.
 The risk with pure automation is landing on spam directories — the value of any automated tool scales directly with the quality of its underlying directory database.
-A tool that submits to 10,000 directories including 8,000 spam sites creates negative value.
+A tool that submits broadly without filtering can create negative value if it places a site into irrelevant, unmoderated, or spam-heavy directories.

 Agency pricing benchmarks for managed directory campaigns (2024–2025 data): - Small businesses: $300–$800/month - Mid-size organizations: $800–$1,500/month - Enterprise: $1,500–$3,000/month